Marina-84/Sentiment-Analysis-of-books-consumer-reviews/README.md

 />

 A random forest classifier has been applied to the word embeddings resulting in an average cross validation score of 79% approximately.

+## Next steps
+* Improve sentiment classification using deep learning
+* Perform topic identification and analyze topics' frequency and effect of sentiment to uncover elements impacting the consumers' experience